keechma/keechma/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/keechma.svg)](https://clojars.org/keechma)

 Keechma is a micro framework for Reagent written in ClojureScript.
-It gives you a set of utilites that allow you to build applications that have the following properties:
+It gives you a set of utilities that allow you to build applications that have the following properties:

 - **Deterministic and predictable behavior**
     + Based on the route, you can determine what the application's state will be